Skip to main content

 Why not Solana?
 Solana has cheaper gas.

-Solana support ships in V2, alongside the existing Base adapter.
-We picked Base for MVP for three reasons: native USDC issued by Circle (no bridges), EVM compatibility so existing wallet/SDK tooling works unchanged, and Coinbase Smart Wallet integration.
-Solana transactions cost less per call but require a separate wallet stack, a different USDC issuer relationship, and no AP2/x402 ecosystem support yet.
-When all of those mature, the adapter pattern lets us add Solana without changing the public API or this product.
+Today the live chains are Base mainnet and Base Sepolia testnet; Solana is on the roadmap, not committed to a date.
+We picked Base to start for three reasons: native USDC issued by Circle (no bridges), EVM compatibility so existing wallet and SDK tooling works unchanged, and Coinbase Smart Wallet integration.
+Solana costs less per call but needs a separate wallet stack, a different USDC issuer relationship, and the AP2/x402 ecosystem there is still emerging.
+The adapter pattern means adding a chain later would not change the public API or this product.

 Is the wallet shared across agents in my workspace?